Belgium at a Glance

 Working in Belgium

 Most expats working in Belgium are directly or indirectly employed by EU institutions or NATO.
 Together with its numerous affiliates and sub-organizations, NATO accounts for nearly 4,000 international military and civilian staff in Belgium.
 In fact, the SHAPE (Supreme Headquarters Allied Powers Europe) community near Mons is a nearly self-sufficient village with residential areas, shops, schools, sports facilities, a library, and a cinema.

 Thanks to its international character, Belgium has also become a preferred location for international business.
 Expats employed in Belgium add to the country’s highly productive workforce and help drive this modern, private-enterprise economy.
 Apart from Brussels, expats who find a job in Belgium often settle in Antwerp, the world’s most important diamond trading center.

 The service sector is the main economic driver in all parts of the country, both with regard to GDP and employment figures.
-According to 2007 statistics, 73% of the Belgian workforce is employed in the tertiary sector, while the secondary sector accounts for a further 25% of all people working in Belgium.
-The agricultural sector provides employment for a mere 2% of the workforce in Belgium.
+According to 2013 statistics, just under 77% of the Belgian workforce is employed in the services sector, while the industry sector accounts for slightly less than 23% of all people working in Belgium.
+The agricultural sector provides employment for a mere 0.8% of the workforce in Belgium.

 Work Permits for Belgium

 EU nationals do not require a permit in order to start working in Belgium, but all third-state nationals should be aware of this additional obstacle before they can start their new job in Belgium.
 However, the responsibility of obtaining a work permit for a foreign employee usually falls on the employer rather than on the employee.
 The following types of permits are available for people who want to start working in Belgium: